Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Benchmark

-This section details the eight tasks of \bench\ and the examples are shown in Figure~\ref{fig:benchmark}.\\ \textbf{Position relationship reasoning.} To evaluate the spatial reasoning capability of MLLMs, we design a task centered on the spatial relationships between elements within a webpage.
-In particular, the model is required to determine the relative position of a given element pair in the webpage layout.
-For this task, we provide the model with four cropped elements from the webpage along with the full-page screenshot.
-To ensure objectivity and reproducibility, we develop an automated script that randomly selects elements from the HTML source and calculates their precise relative spatial relationships based on their $x$,$y$ coordinates.
-The possible spatial relations are limited to: top-left, top-right, bottom-left, bottom-right, left, right, top, bottom, overlap, and contain.\\ \textbf{UI group.} User interface (UI) group refers to the structural partitioning of a webpage into functional regions that organize UI elements according to design and usage logic, Instead of treating each element in isolation.
+\textbf{UI group.} User interface (UI) group refers to the structural partitioning of a webpage into functional regions that organize UI elements according to design and usage logic, instead of treating each element in isolation.
+This abstraction is useful for GUI agents to narrow down the action space and avoid spurious widgets such as ads.
 To evaluate the structural understanding capability of models under different webpage design styles, we randomly sample one UI element from each webpage and require the model to infer its corresponding UI group.
 The candidate groups are limited to: top bar, left sidebar, right sidebar, main content area, bottom bar, and else (such as advertisements that do not belong to the main layout).
-The model’s predictions are then compared with the ground-truth annotations provided by human labelers.
-For the ground-truth construction, we employed four Ph.D. students, who were instructed to perform the labeling according to detailed guidelines (see Appendix~\ref{Dataset Filtering and Annotation Guidelines}).
-This evaluation framework enables a quantitative examination of the model’s ability to capture hierarchical grouping and layout logic across diverse webpage designs.\\ \textbf{Form filling.} To examine whether the model can infer user intent from a webpage and complete forms according to a given goal, we design a task that presents the model with webpages containing form elements.
-The model is required to fill in the form fields based on the inferred user objective.
-Its outputs are then compared with the ground-truth annotations produced by human annotators.
-For the ground-truth construction, we employed four Ph.D. students, who performed the labeling according to detailed guidelines (see Appendix~\ref{Dataset Filtering and Annotation Guidelines}).
+The model’s predictions are then compared with the ground-truth annotations provided by human annotators \footnote{For the ground-truth construction, we employed four Ph.D. students, who were instructed to perform the labeling according to detailed guidelines (see our repo~\cite{WebRSSBench}). }.
+This evaluation framework enables a quantitative examination of the model’s ability to capture hierarchical grouping and layout logic across diverse webpage designs.